-Mathematics 31 is designed for any student who, in all likelihood, will be attempting a calculus course at the post-secondary level.
-This could be in fields of studies such as Engineering, Science, Commerce and the like.
+Mathematics 31 is a complementary course designed to prepare students for post-secondary Calculus and are considering fields of studies such as Engineering, Science, Commerce and the like.
 Students are strongly encouraged to investigate the requirements necessary for their post-secondary goals, and if undergraduate mathematics is part of that program, the student should register in Mathematics 31.
-Topics are oriented toward the dynamic mathematics involved in the study of calculus, and give students the necessary background to further their studies at a post-secondary level.
+Topics are oriented toward the dynamic mathematics involved in the study of calculus and give students the necessary background to further their studies at a post-secondary level.
 It is recommended, but not necessary, to take Mathematics 30-1 first.